 A considerable part of the backlash against the teaching of Yahweh’s role and purpose for women is that many people equate status in this world with a person’s value, or worth.
 Many women fear that, if they subject themselves to men, they will be viewed and treated as having a lower intrinsic worth, or value, than the man.
 Some even fear that in accepting the testimony of Scripture, that woman was created for man, that Yahweh might esteem the woman to be of less value than the man.
 This latter conclusion is surely false.
-Yahweh loves women with a perfect love, but where man makes judgments he is prone to grievous error.
+Yahweh loves women with a perfect love.
+Yahweh loves His daughters as much as His sons.

 I Peter 2:18-20

 Servants, be submissive to your masters with all respect, not only to those who are good and gentle, but also to those who are unreasonable.
 For this finds favor, if for the sake of conscience toward God a person bears up under sorrows when suffering unjustly.
 For what credit is there if, when you sin and are harshly treated, you endure it with patience?
 But if when you do what is right and suffer for it you patiently endure it, this finds favor with God.

 These words apply to women in their relationships to their husbands, as well as servants with their masters.
 Peter segues from these words directly into an admonition to women in the church.

 I Peter 3:1-2

 In the same way, you wives, be submissive to your own husbands so that even if any of them are disobedient to the word, they may be won without a word by the behavior of their wives, as they observe your chaste and respectful behavior.

 A master is not manifesting behavior that is pleasing to Yahweh by acting in an uncompassionate, or harsh manner, to his servants.
 Similarly, a man is disobedient to the word of God if he treats his wife as if she is of less worth than himself.
 Rank is not an indicator of value in God’s sight.